jharwell/libra/docs/usage/project-local.rst

    :param FIELDS: List of fields.

-.. cmake:signature:: libra_configure_version(INFILE OUTFILE SRC)
+.. cmake:signature:: libra_configure_source_file(INFILE OUTFILE SRC)

-   Use build information from LIBRA to populate a source file of your choosing which you can then print out when your library loads/application starts as a sanity check during debugging that you are running what you think you are.
+   Use build information from LIBRA and your project to populate a source file of your choosing.
 LIBRA automatically adds this file to the provided list of files (``SRC``) which will ultimately be compiled for the project.
+This is useful for e.g., printing out when your library loads/application starts as a sanity check during debugging to help ensure that you are running what you think you are.

    :param INFILE: The input template file.

    :param OUTFILE: The output file.

    :param SRC: An existing list of source files for compilation to which
                ``OUTFILE`` should be appended.
+This is the *name* of the variable, not its contents.

   Available LIBRA CMake variables for population by cmake in ``INFILE`` file